-

 My therapeutic approach

-As a relationally focused integrative practitioner I consider that every individual has the potential for positive change and personal growth.
+I see therapy as a collaborative exploration, where understanding patterns and relationships supports meaningful change.
+As a reflective and relational practitioner, I offer a space where individuals can be genuinely heard, and where their experience can be explored and understood with care and curiosity.
+I consider that every individual has the potential for positive change and personal growth.
 The key aim of my therapeutic work is to offer you a safe and supportive therapeutic space where we work collaboratively to empower you better manage any difficulties that you are experiencing and to facilitate your journey toward personal growth and well-being.

-Being mindful that each client is unique with your own set of life experiences and challenges, I draw on a variety of different therapeutic approaches (including psychodynamic, humanistic, transactional analysis and cognitive-behavioural) to tailor my approach to best suit your needs and goals.
+Being mindful that each person is unique with your own set of life experiences and challenges, I draw on a variety of different therapeutic approaches (including psychodynamic, humanistic, transactional analysis and cognitive-behavioural) to tailor my approach to best suit your needs and goals.

 Areas of interest